 Note: NI-DAQmx Base and Traditional NI-DAQ (Legacy) are not the same as NI-DAQmx and may not support your device or operating system.

 If you need to change versions of NI-DAQmx from what you are currently using, verify your device or module compatibility with the new version of NI-DAQmx by checking the readme for that version of NI-DAQmx.
-You can find some NI-DAQmx readme’s in NI Manuals, and the rest can be accessed through NI Downloads for NI-DAQmx.
-If you are using NI PXI or PXIe hardware, you should also check compatibility with PXI Platform Services.
+You can also check compatibility with PXI Platform Services, NI-DAQmx, and NI hardware with NI Hardware and Software Operating System Compatibility.